 - Limit alcohol consumption

 - Quit smoking

-You are considered to have hypertension if your blood pressure measurements are 140/90 or higher, for either of the two numbers.
+You are considered to have hypertension if your systolic blood pressure measurements are between 130 and 139 or your diastolic measurement falls between 80 and 89.
 At this level of blood pressure you may not have any symptoms.
-When blood pressure reaches 180/110 or higher, a serious condition known as a malignant hypertension may occur.
+When blood pressure reaches 180/120 or higher, a serious condition known as a malignant hypertension or hypertension crisis may occur.
 This can lead to stroke, kidney damage, heart attacks, or loss of consciousness.
 If you measure your blood pressure and it is this high, rest a few minutes and measure again.
 If it remains high, call 911.

 Malignant Hypertension Causes

 High blood pressure is the main cause of malignant hypertension.
 Skipping doses of blood pressure medications can also lead to malignant hypertension.
 The following are medical conditions that may cause malignant hypertension:

 - Collagen vascular disease